-In this blog post I’ll explain to you in detail how magnesium benefits your blood pressure.
-In addition, I’ll inform you the best foods high in magnesium, how much of it you should be getting daily and is it possible to get too much.
+In this blog post I’ll explain to you in detail how magnesium lowers blood pressure.
+In addition, I’ll inform you the best foods high in magnesium, how much of it you should be getting daily and if its possible to get too much.

 How Magnesium Lowers Blood Pressure

-Would you like to relax?
-Magnesium can help you in more ways than one!
-Magnesium is needed to help your blood vessels relax.
-It has anti-inflammatory properties that may prevent blood clotting and helps your blood vessels to relax.
+Magnesium is needed to help the blood vessels relax.
+It has anti-inflammatory properties which may prevent blood clotting and helps the blood vessels to relax 1.

-A relaxed blood vessel is less likely to constrict (resource).
-Constricted blood vessels cause all sorts of problems including making your heart work harder and more pressure on the blood vessel walls raising blood pressure.
+A relaxed blood vessel is less likely to constrict.
+Constricted blood vessels cause all sorts of problems including making the heart work harder which puts more pressure on the blood vessel walls 2.

-The extra fluid and volume of blood puts more pressure on your blood vessels walls and makes the heart work harder.
-I wrote a detailed blog post in this same website about how potassium can lower blood pressure which you can check out right here.
+The extra fluid and volume of blood put more pressure on the blood vessels walls and make the heart work harder.

-I have to warn you that the next magnesium benefit may put you to sleep, it helps to relieve insomnia (resource).
-Because magnesium calms your muscles and nerves, it can help you relax and prevent restless leg syndrome.
-In addition, magnesium is also known to help relieve anxiety and fight depression.
+Magnesium helps to relieve insomnia because it calms the muscles and nerves.
+Magnesium helps the body relax and prevent restless leg syndrome.
+In addition, it is known to help relieve anxiety and fight depression 4.

-It plays a crucial role in brain function and mood.
-By getting enough sleep and remaining more calm, there will be less release of stress hormones, like cortisol.
-This can help lower your blood pressure.
+Magnesium plays a crucial role in brain function and mood.
+By getting enough sleep and remaining more calm, there is less release of stress hormones, like cortisol.

-The following are 6 recent studies that show how magnesium is associated with lower blood pressure and a lower risk of cardiovascular disease and stroke.
+The following are three recent studies showing how magnesium is associated with lower blood pressure, lower risk of cardiovascular disease and stroke.

-Published in 2016, in Hypertension Journal, Researchers (resource) looked at 34 different studies that involved over 2,000 people.
+Published in 2016, in Hypertension Journal, researchers looked at 34 different studies involving over 2,000 people 5.
 The researchers found the following:

 - Taking 368 mg of magnesium supplements a day for 3 months reduced both systolic and diastolic blood pressure.

-- They also found that taking 300 mg of magnesium a day for 1 month resulted in lower blood pressure and higher magnesium levels.
+- Taking 300 mg of magnesium a day for 1 month resulted in lower blood pressure and higher magnesium levels.

 - Higher magnesium levels were associated with an improvement in blood flow, a factor known to help lower blood pressure.

-- The studied also concluded the lowering of blood pressure with magnesium supplements might only be effective for people who are deficient in magnesium.
+- The studied concluded the lowering of blood pressure with magnesium supplements might only be effective for people deficient in magnesium.

-Another study (resource) published in 2006 found magnesium supplementation lowered diastolic blood pressure by 2.2 mm Hg in 545 people with high blood pressure.
+Another study published in 2006 found magnesium supplementation lowered diastolic blood pressure by 2.2 mm Hg in 545 people with high blood pressure 6.

-A study published in 2012 (resource) researched 22 studies and concluded that magnesium supplementation decreased systolic blood pressure by 3-4 mm Hg and diastolic blood pressure by 2-3 mm Hg.
+A study published in 2012 researched 22 studies and concluded magnesium supplementation decreased systolic blood pressure by 3-4 mm Hg and diastolic blood pressure by 2-3 mm Hg 7.